Skip to content

 5 of the best geothermal pools and spas in North Iceland

 Geothermally heated water is a big thing in Iceland.
 And harnessing this natural resource is something Icelanders are very good at.
 You’ve probably heard of Blue Lagoon in the South West, but there are many other locations around the country where you can gently poach yourself in therapeutic, warm waters.
 This guide reveals why you should head north to find some of Iceland’s newest and most exciting hotspots for geothermal bathing and indulgent spas.
-From the well-established Nature Baths to the brand new Forest Lagoon, we showcased five you’ll not want to miss.
+From the well-established Earth Lagoon to the brand new Forest Lagoon, we showcased five you’ll not want to miss.

 north iceland myvatn nature baths evening sun rth